 Lindsey Washburn spent the last twelve years in global health with the International Council of Ophthalmology.
 During this time, she developed a passion for effecting change through policy.
 Lindsey has worked with the World Health Organization and Ministers of Health and now focuses her work on improving local government.
 She serves on a local public safety committee and encourages others to get involved with their local government through her website KnowYourLocal.
 Lindsey received her Masters in Nonprofit Administration from the University of San Francisco.

 Brytan Mendes recently graduated from McGill University with a major in Political Science and a minor in Philosophy.
-His primary research interests include conflict and wargaming.
+His primary research interests include conflict, wargaming, and interactive civic media.
 He has worked as an advisor to the Royal Military College of Canada, received the Defence Research and Development Canada Award for Excellence in Wargame Design, and his work has been published in the Scandinavian Journal of Military Studies.
 He is also developing a virtual reality learning experience on the biology and geology of the Galapagos with Colgate University.
 Read more about his work on his website.

 Daniel Butler, Professor at UC San Diego